braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 # In-App Messaging Implementation Guide

 > This implementation guide covers in-app message code consideration, three use cases built by our team, and accompanying code snippets.
-Visit out Braze Demo Repository [here]()!
-Please note that this implementation guide is centered around a Swift implementation, but Objective-C snippets are provided for those interested.
+Please reference our Braze [Demo repository]( https://github.com/braze-inc/braze-growth-shares-ios-demo-app) and [HTML Template repository](https://github.com/braze-inc/in-app-message-templates) as needed.
+Note that this implementation guide is centered around a Swift implementation, but Objective-C snippets are provided for those interested.

 ## Code Considerations